Ashu-hub/All-About-Java/JavaMemoryManagement.md

 	G1 (Garbage First) Garbage Collector is designed for applications running on multi-processor machines with large memory space.
 	G1 collector will replace the CMS collector since it's more performance efficient.
-	Unlike other collectors, G1 collector partitions the heap into a set of equal-sized heap regions, each a contiguous range of virtual memory.
+	Unlike other collectors, G1 collector partitions the heap into a **set of equal-sized heap regions**, each a contiguous range of virtual memory.
 When performing garbage collections, G1 shows a concurrent global marking phase (i.e. phase 1 known as Marking) to determine the liveness of objects throughout the heap.

 	After the mark phase is completed, G1 knows which regions are mostly empty.